cr0nica1/flare-on_12/_posts/2025-10-29-flareon12-solution.md

 ![chall5-14000166D]({{ '/assets/img/flareon12/chall5-pic5.png' | relative_url }})

 Returning to the main function, a breakpoint was set at the location of the `CALL` to `ntfsm.1400014A1`.
 This function is a wrapper for the function `ntfsm.140FF0FE0`.
-We will now analyze the logic of `ntfsm.140FF0FE0`.
+I will now analyze the logic of `ntfsm.140FF0FE0`.

 ![chall5-140FF0FE0]({{ '/assets/img/flareon12/chall5-pic6.png' | relative_url }})